Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/editing/extrude.rst

 Tilt
    This setting controls how the normals (visualization: arrows) twist around each control point - so it is only relevant with 3D curves!
-   You set it using the *Tilt* transform tool In the :kbd:`T` toolbar, the :kbd:`N` :menuselection:`--> transform --> Mean tilt`, :menuselection:`Curve --> Transform --> Tilt`.
+   You set it using the *Tilt* transform tool in the :kbd:`T` tool shelf, the :kbd:`N` :menuselection:`--> transform --> Mean tilt`, :menuselection:`Curve --> Transform --> Tilt`.

    You can also reset it to its default value (i.e. perpendicular to the original curve plane)